 Create a warm, relationship-centred classroom community.
 Froebel emphasised emotional warmth and care.
 Know your children well.
 Be genuinely interested in their lives, ideas, and feelings.
 Respond to their communication in ways that show you value what they are saying.
 Use a calm, gentle tone.
 Maintain eye contact.
 Show affection.
 Research consistently shows that children learn better in emotionally warm, secure environments.
 Froebel knew this intuitively.

 Ask open-ended questions rather than providing answers.
 When a child is puzzling over something, resist the urge to immediately explain.
 Instead, ask questions: "What do you notice?
 What could you try next?
 What might happen if you...?"
-This approach respects the child's drive toward self-activity and helps them develop thinking skills rather than dependency on the teacher.
+This approach respects the child's drive towards self-activity and helps them develop thinking skills rather than dependency on the teacher.

-Criticisms and Limitations of Froebel's Approach
+Criticisms and Limitations of Froebel's Theory

 Froebel's Legacy in Modern Early Years Education